There are a lot of property investment books out there full of advice.

 Rich people think a certain way and poor people think a completely different way, and those ways of thinking determine their actions and therefore determine their results.

 Then all you have to do is copy how rich people think.

-Just study the Rich and copy their Rich Habits is the advice of the two authors Tom Corley and Michael Yardney
+Just studying the Rich and copying their Rich Habits is the advice of the two authors Tom Corley and Michael Yardney.

-Our old ways of thinking, our old habits brought us exactly to where we are and if we want something to be different in our lives, we need to do something different.
+Our old ways of thinking and our old habits brought us exactly to where we are and if we want something to be different in our lives, we need to do something different.

 This book debunks the myths and “common wisdom” about how to get rich.